identify biologically relevant metabolites

 With high sensitivity instrumentation, confounding variables can inadvertently sneak in our data set if the acquisition protocol involves too many steps or if samples have to be handled.
 This could jeopardize an entire breath biomarker discovery study.

 For this reason, SUPER SESI, ionizes the breath samples right as they are produced.
-Exhalion regulates the flows and pressures, so that all exhalations are collected and analyzed under the same standardized conditions.
+Exhalion measures the flows and CO2 concentrations, so that all exhalations are collected and analyzed under the same standardized conditions.

 Deployability and implementation